Photo Submission - Submit by July 22, 2016

-student you are eligible and encouraged to submit your photo online for your official University of Virginia Student ID Card.
+student you are eligible to submit your photo online for your official University of Virginia Student ID Card.
 You will receive an email confirmation once your photo is processed.

 Your online photo submission offers you the opportunity to obtain your ID card faster at orientation instead of waiting in a long line to have it taken.

 You can take advantage

 of this convenient option by following the instructions below: